sanyabeast/deepvideo2/README.md

   imagemagick_binary: "path/to/magick.exe"
   background_music_volume: 0.2  # Volume multiplier for background music
   voice_narration_volume: 1.0   # Volume multiplier for voice narration

+# Media Options
+media_options:
+  music_files_count: 10  # Number of music files to show in scenario generation
+  video_files_count: 10  # Number of video files to show in scenario generation
 ```

 You can use the provided `configs/sample.yaml` as a template.